 ESF recently partnered with Sofitel on Collins to host a brunch in celebration of their diamond jubilee.
 Sofitel wanted to acknowledge people in the sector and how vital they are to the wellbeing of the entire community.

-We took the opportunity through a panel discussion to reflect on how mental health has changed ovethe past 60years.
+We took the opportunity through a panel discussion to reflect on how mental health has changed over the past 60–years.

 Tony Pearce, ESF Chair, reminded the 60 gathered guests how ESF has developed from its beginning almost 40 years ago.
 Starting as a charity inspired by the loss of 14 CFA volunteers in Ash Wednesday ESF formed to make payments to the families of people who lost their lives in the line of duty and to better understand through scholarships the sorts of hazards that cause such deaths.
 The scholarship program continues to this day and has made a significant contribution to learning and continuous improvement across the sector.
 Tony spoke about how the ESF has matured in recent years with a clear focus on mental health prevention and early intervention.